dotnet/aspnetcore/GettingStartedDeb.md

 See http://www.mono-project.com/docs/compiling-mono/linux/ for more details and some other build options.

-**NOTE:** Mono on Linux before 3.12 by default didn’t trust any SSL certificates so you got errors when accessing HTTPS resources.
-This is not required anymore as 3.12 and later include a new tool that runs on package installation and syncs Mono’s certificate store with the system certificate store (on older versions you have to import Mozilla’s list of trusted certificates by running `mozroots --import --sync`.
+**NOTE:** Mono on Linux before 3.12 by default didn't trust any SSL certificates so you got errors when accessing HTTPS resources.
+This is not required anymore as 3.12 and later include a new tool that runs on package installation and syncs Mono's certificate store with the system certificate store (on older versions you have to import Mozilla's list of trusted certificates by running `mozroots --import --sync`.
 If you get exceptions during package restore this is the most likely reason.

 ### Get libuv